major1201/kubemutator/README.md

 1. For each rule in `rules`, match `namespace` and `selector`.
 2. If match failed, match next.
-3. If match succeeded, append the strageties to the strategy list.
+3. If match succeeded, append the strategies to the strategy list.
+4. Read the pod annotation prefixed by `annotationKey`, append the strategies joined by comma to the strategy list.
-4. Merge all the strategy patches and response the JSONPatch object to the Kubernetes server.
+5. Merge all the strategy patches and response the JSONPatch object to the Kubernetes server.

 ## License